QuickWrite/NoPlayerNotifier/README.md

 When a message starts with the `prefix` no message will be send.

+When a player has the `noplayernotifier.bypass` permission no message will be send.

 When you found out that you made a mistake in the `config.yml` you can just use the `/npnreload` and the plugin reloads the config.
 The player needs to have the `noplayernotifier.reload` permission on the Bungee.

 ## Why is it useful?